 The "Provision for credit losses" in the Consolidated Statements of Comprehensive Income includes a provision for credit losses on loans as well as a provision for credit losses on unfunded commitments.
-The provision for credit losses was related to our estimate of losses in our portfolio for the applicable years.
-In particular, specific reserves were established for certain loans in our capital markets portfolio.
+The provision for credit losses for the year ended December 31, 2024, was \$6.1 million and was primarily due to the establishment of specific reserves, which were subsequently charged off, for three relationships in the production and intermediate-term and agribusiness loan types.
+There was also an increase in the general reserves for production and intermediate-term loans due to growth in the portfolio, a slight decline in credit quality, and forecast of future economic conditions.
+This is compared to a provision for credit losses of \$2.6 million for the year ended December 31, 2023, which was primarily due to specific reserves being established for certain loans in our capital markets portfolio.
 Additionally, a change to a pessimistic outlook in the forecast net farm income in the livestock sector, primarily within the poultry industry, contributed to the provision for credit losses on loans during the year ended December 31, 2023.
 Additional information is included in Note 3 to the accompanying Consolidated Financial Statements.